 It is also widely grown for ornamental purposes due to its attractive foliage and showy flowers.

-The leaves of sanchezia speciosa have prominent cream to yellow-colored veins; hence, the common name Gold Vein Plant.
+The green leaves of sanchezia speciosa have prominent cream to yellow-colored veins; hence, the common name Gold Vein Plant.

 You may also hear it called by its common names including:

 - Zebra Plant (Aphelandra is known by the name)